WHAT TO EXPECT: Wintry mix for CNY to end the week

 The clouds are ahead low pressure heading north from the mid-Mississippi Valley into the Ohio River Valley.
 It will have plenty of moisture available to it and that moisture will ride up and over the cold air in place in central New York.

-The air is cold enough initially to support all snow and we could see a quick burst of snow leading up to the Thursday morning commute.
-By shortly after sunrise Thursday 1-3 inches of snow will have fallen over much of central New York with a bit more from the Tug Hill into the Adirondacks.
+The air is cold enough initially to support all snow and we should see a quick burst of snow developing within an hour or two of midnight and leading up to the Thursday morning commute.
+By, or shortly after sunrise Thursday about 1-3 inches of snow will have fallen over much of central New York with a bit more from the Tug Hill into the Adirondacks.

 THURSDAY:

-During the Thursday morning commute there should be a change to some sleet and freezing rain as warm air arrives aloft (it is still below freezing at the surface.)
-The combination of this mix and the snow from overnight means a slick and sloppy commute is likely for the morning commute.
+During the Thursday morning commute or just before the commute there should be a change to some sleet and freezing rain as warm air arrives aloft (it is still below freezing at the surface.)
+The combination of this mix and the snow from overnight means a slick commute is likely for the morning ride in.

-Gradually through the morning, temperatures rise and for most areas from Syracuse south would be above freezing by midday.
+Gradually through the morning, temperatures rise and for most areas from Syracuse south would be around or just above freezing by midday.
 The cold air will be tough to budge north of Syracuse.
-The combination of temperatures at or better than freezing and lighter, somewhat scattered precipitation by the afternoon into the evening means the roads should improve from the sloppiness of the morning.
+The combination of temperatures at or better than freezing and lighter, somewhat scattered precipitation by the afternoon into the evening means the roads will likely improve for most from the slick and sloppiness of the morning.

 THURSDAY NIGHT-FRIDAY:

-Another wave of low pressure will develop on the heels of Thursday’s messy storm system and transfer its energy toward the East Coast later Thursday night/early Friday and begin to strengthen.
-The counterclockwise winds around the low will bring colder air back into central New York.
-This will mean any rain or mixed precipitation will change back to just snow quickly early to mid-Friday morning.
+Another wave of low pressure will develop on the heels of Thursday’s messy storm system and transfer its energy toward the East Coast later Thursday night/early Friday and begin to rapidly strengthen.
+The counterclockwise winds around the low will bring colder air via a gusty northwest wind back into central New York.
+This will mean any rain or mixed precipitation will change back to just snow by early to mid-Friday morning.

-We are still keeping a close eye on how quickly this strengthening takes place and the exact track of the low, but there is likely at least an additional minor accumulation of snow during Friday.
+We are still keeping a close eye on how quickly this strengthening takes place and the exact track of the low, but it is looking more and more likely that another 4 to 8 inches of new snow with locally higher amounts east of Syracuse on Friday.

 While the snow is gradually tapering to lighter snow later in the afternoon into the evening the wind is picking up and temperatures are dropping through the 20s.
-Roads will likely be at least somewhat slick and sloppy Friday.
+Roads will likely be snow covered and slick Friday with some blowing and drifting snow too.

 NewsChannel 9 iPhone App